adrinatang77/MEng-Function-Conditioning/README.md

 To understand the repo, let's walk through the workflow abstraction by following the lifecycle of a training example:

+* Throughout the workflow, training examples are of class `OpenProtData`, which subclasses `dict`.
+These objects should know how to crop, pad, and batch themselves and thus have some important properties worth discussing.
+Attributes are
+    * Regular attributes, which are (numpy or torch) arrays with (unbatched) shape `(L, ...)`
+    * Pairwise attributes, which have shape `(L, L, ...)`.
+Their names must always end in `_`.
+    * Global attributes, which have shape `(...)`.
+Their names must always start with `_`.
+    * Special attributes, which are NOT arrays.

+* The class knows how to `crop` or `pad` itself whose constructor requires `seqres` (since all examples have it) but will fill in default values for all other unspecified features.
+The features will be zero-initialized with per-token shapes as specified in `config.yaml`. `OpenProtDataset` objects should override the approriate defaults when returning the data.

 * All training examples originate from some `OpenProtDataset` which map from an integer index to a training example via `__getitem__`.
 This map should be deterministic and is not shuffled.
 The dataset defines its own `setup` based on its fields specified in `config.yaml`.
-* The training examples are of class `OpenProtData`, whose constructor requires `seqres` (since all examples have it) but will fill in default values for all other unspecified features.
-The features will be zero-initialized with per-token shapes as specified in `config.yaml`. `OpenProtDataset` objects should override the approriate defaults when returning the data.

 > &#x26A0; Be sure to define/use features in a way where default 0 makes sense.